 (E) The dates of any hearings or trials that have been scheduled and any applicable deadlines (such as deadlines for responding to discovery or motions or for filing pleadings, motions, or other papers), and that the holding of such hearings or trials and any deadlines will not be affected by the withdrawal of counsel; and

-(F) Unless the withdrawal is with the client’s consent, that the client has 14 days from the date of service of the notice to contact the attorney and state any objections to the attorney’s withdrawal.
+(F) Unless the withdrawal is with the client’s consent, that the client has fourteen days from the date of service of the notice to contact the attorney and state any objections to the attorney’s withdrawal.

 (d) Responsibilities of a Party No Longer Represented.
-A party no longer represented by an attorney must promptly file with the Bankruptcy Clerk, and mail to all adverse parties or their counsel, a written statement showing (1) the caption and number of each case, adversary proceeding, or contested matter in which such party is involved and (2) such party’s current telephone number and mailing address.
-That statement must be amended promptly if the party’s telephone number or mailing address changes.
-An unrepresented party’s mailing address lodged with the Bankruptcy Clerk constitutes the address at which such party may be served with subsequent papers in that matter, and failure to comply with these responsibilities may result in adverse consequences to such party.
+A party no longer represented by an attorney must promptly file with the Bankruptcy Clerk, and mail to all adverse parties or their counsel, a written statement showing (1) the caption and number of each case, adversary proceeding, or contested matter in which such party is involved and (2) such party’s current name, telephone number, mailing address, and e-mail address.
+That statement must be amended promptly if the party’s name, telephone number, mailing address, or e-mail address changes.
+An unrepresented party’s mailing address of record constitutes the address at which such party may be served with subsequent papers in that matter, and failure to comply with these responsibilities may result in adverse consequences to such party.

 (1) An attorney may seek a leave of absence by requesting that the Bankruptcy Court not place on a calendar on specified dates any matter involving that attorney’s client.
 A separate request must be made for each case or adversary proceeding in which the attorney has appeared.